brentmin/Rock-Climbing-Recommender/README.md

 |-d, --data|bool|False|Use this flag to run all data scraping code.
 Be warned that using this flag will first delete **ALL** raw and cleaned data, before downloading new raw data.|
 |-c, --clean|bool|False|Use this flag to run all data cleaning code.
 Be warned that using this flag will first delete **ALL** raw and cleaned data, before processing raw data into cleaned data.|
 |-\-data-config|str|"config/data_params.json"|The location at which data parameters can be found|
-Note, for the -o, --cuda, and --no-cuda flags, no value is expected after the flag.
-The project understands what is meant simply by the flag being present.

 ### Description of Parameters